lilyhahn/lifemmo/README.md

-Octogenarian -- The Conway's Game of Life MMO
+Octogenarian -- The Game of Life MMO
 =======
 ## Setting up the server
 ### Dependencies